 Dedicated Immigration Attorneys Based in Las Vegas

 As the fiancé or spouse of a foreign national, you may decide that you want to make a life for your family in the United States.
 Immigration procedures for these types of visas can be lengthy and complicated processes, especially when trying to establish your loved one’s eligibility for a certain status.
-From our Las Vegas offices, the immigration lawyers at Hampton & Hampton represent individuals nationwide in applying for fiancé visas and marriage visas.
+The Las Vegas fiancée visa lawyers at Hampton & Hampton represent individuals nationwide in applying for fiancé visas, marriage visas, and handling associated immigration matters.
 We are dedicated to making sure our clients know what is happening throughout the process, and we use cutting-edge technology to keep them updated on their status.

-Our firm has over three decades of experience handling fiancé and marriage visas for clients in all 50 states, as well as U.S. citizens in the military or working overseas.
+Our Las Vegas fiancée visa lawyers have over three decades of experience handling fiancé and marriage visas for clients in all 50 states, as well as U.S. citizens in the military or working overseas.
 We have handled petitions in many countries, cultivating good relationships with consulates worldwide, including in China, Russia, the Philippines, Brazil, Cuba, Iraq, and Vietnam.
 We can help you understand your options and take steps towards securing your family’s future.Common Types of Fiancé and Marriage Visas

 People wishing to marry, or who are already married, can apply for a special type of legal status designed for individuals in that situation.
 The most common of these are K-1, CR-1, and IR-1 visas, each of which has specific requirements.